pateldeev/cs480Patel/PA6/README.md

   * -v: specify file with source code of vertex shader in "shaders/" directory
   * -f: specify file with source code of fragement shader in "shaders/" directory
   * -m: specify usage of menu (0 for false, 1 for true - any other argument may cause undefined behavior) - enabled by default.
-  * -c: specify color loading (0 for false, 1 for true - any other argument may cause undefined behavior) - disabled by default
+  * -c: specify color loading (0 for false, 1 for true - any other argument may cause undefined behavior) - enabled by default

 The default behavior can be achieved with the following arguments
 ```bash